LinwoodDev/Butterfly/docs/docs/README.md

 		\
 		At the bottom of the screen you have the toolbar\
 		![toolbar](/img/document_view_toolbar.png)\
 		By default this bar has the <ScribbleLoop/> lasso tool; the <Pen/> pen tool; the <Path/> path erase tool; the <ArrowCounterClockwise/> undo and <ArrowClockwise/> redo butons, and the <Hand/> hand tool.
-Then you have the <Plus/> button to add elements to the tool bar, the <Wrench/> button to configure the webpage, and finally the <Lock/> tool to look the zoom and/or the position of the screen.
+Then you have the <Plus/> button to add elements to the tool bar, the <Wrench/> button to configure the document, and finally the <Lock/> tool to look the zoom and/or the position of the screen.
 		### Important notes
 		1. If some of the element on the toolbar are not visible to you, or swipe left and right to reveal further elements.
 		2. After selecting a tool, a small menu will appear.
 Long clicking the tool again will allow you to drag it to a new position